radius-project/radius/docs/contributing/contributing-releases/README.md

    > If this workflow run fails, then there should be further investigation.
 Try checking the logs to see what failed and why, and checking if there is already an issue open for this failure in the samples repo.
 Sometimes, the workflow run will fail because of flaky tests.
 Try re-running, and if the failure is persistent, then file an issue in the samples repo and raise it with the maintainers.

 1. If these workflows pass, then the release has been successfully created and validated.
 If the workflows fail, then we need to fix the issues and create a new release.

-1. Download the Radius Bicep .vsix file from here: https://github.com/radius-project/bicep/releases.
-Scroll down to the most recent release and download the .vsix file.

-1. Upload the Radius Bicep .vsix to the [VS marketplace](https://marketplace.visualstudio.com/manage/publishers/ms-azuretools).
-You may need access permissions, if so, ask @sk593 or @willdavsmith.
-Click on the ... for Radius Bicep, then Update, then upload the .vsix file.
-The site will verify it then the version number should be updated to the right one.

 ## Patching